Mallet Chemistry Library

 The Culture Collection of Algae includes approximately 3,000 different strains of living algae, representing most major algal taxa.
 The primary function of collection, named UTEX, is to provide algal cultures to a user community.
 Cultures in the collection are used for research, teaching, biotechnology development, and various other projects throughout the world.

-The Texas Natural History Collections is home to more than four million specimens in the disciplines of biology, herpetology, ichthyology and entomology.
+The Biodiversity Collections is home to more than four million specimens in the disciplines of biology, herpetology, ichthyology and entomology.